firesim/firesim/docs/Advanced-Usage/Manager/Manager-Environment-Variables.rst

 --------------------------

 This environment variable is used to prefix all Build Farm tags with some prefix in the AWS EC2 case.
-This is useful for separating build farms between multiple copies of FireSim.
+This is mainly for CI use only.